TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Replacement.rst

    :ref:`data-type-bool` / :ref:`stdwrap`

 :aspect:`Description`
-   This property allows to use :ref:`objects-optionsplit` for the replace property.
+   This property allows to use :ref:`optionsplit` for the replace property.
 That way the replace property can be different depending on the occurrence of the string (first/middle/last part, ...).
 This works for both normal and regular expression replacements.
 For examples see below.